-This study examined whether a false memory effect could be demonstrated for categorized word lists.
+The present study examined whether a false memory effect could be demonstrated for categorized word lists.
 It drew inspiration from previous studies in the field of false memory, most notably in replicating and extending the Roediger-McDermott study and utilizing the Deese-Roediger-McDermott (DRM) paradigm.
-In this study, students were presented with word lists of 2 sizes: containing 4 or 8 studied exemplars per category and were then tested on recognition with 2 types of words: words previously presented and novel words.
-It was predicted that the false alarm rate would be higher for new words from the studied categories and that the false alarm rate would be greater for the categories containing more exemplars.
+In the current study, students were presented with word lists of 2 sizes: containing 4 or 8 studied exemplars per category and were then tested on recognition with 2 types of words: words previously presented and novel words.
+It was predicted that the false alarm rate would be higher for new words from the studied categories and that the false alarm rate would be greater for the categories that contained more exemplars.
 The results showed that false alarm rates were greater for new words from the studied categories as compared to new words from unstudied categories and also showed that the false alarm rate was greater for the larger categories.

 Keywords: false memory, list learning, information recall, memory retrieval

 For their first experiment, the researchers generated six lists based on those used in Deese’s experiment, with each list composed of 12 associates for each of the critical nonpresented words, with the associates generated from the Russell and Jenkin’s word association norms (Roediger and McDermott, 1995, p.804-805).
 The six words that were not present in the list but that were closely associated with the other words within the lists were termed the ‘lures’ (Roediger and McDermott, 1995, p.804).
 Following the presentation of the six lists, the experimenters gave the study participants a 42-item recognition test that consisted of 12 words that were present on the lists and 30 words that were not.
 Of the 30 words that were not present on the original lists, these were in three varieties – 12 items that were entirely unrelated to any items on any of the six original lists, 12 words weakly unrelated to the items on the previous lists, and finally the six critical words which were the basis for the generated associates that composed the lists presented prior.
-The result of this experiment showed that the participants recalled the words that appeared on the six lists with a probability of .65, and also recalled the critical lure with a probability of .40.
+The result of this experiment showed that participants recalled the words that appeared on the six lists with a probability of .65, and also recalled the critical lure with a probability of .40.
 Words that were neither presented beforehand nor were the critical lures appeared with only a probability of .14, indicating that the subject participants were not merely guessing on the recognition test (Roediger and McDermott, 1995, p.804-806).
 Seeing as the critical lures appeared nearly at the same rate as the words that were presented, the researchers concluded that a false recall effect had occurred.
-Moreover, study participants also stated that they were highly confident that the critical lures did appear on the lists that they were presented with.
-Given these results, the researchers concluded that the Deese paradigm was an effective way to study false memory and designed a second experiment to expand on the results of the first and to explore this phenomenon further (Roediger and McDermott, 1995, p.806).
+Moreover, study participants also stated that they were highly confident that the critical lures did appear on the lists with which they were presented.
+Given these results, the researchers concluded that the Deese paradigm was an effective way to study false memory and designed a second experiment to expand on the results of the first so as to explore this phenomenon further (Roediger and McDermott, 1995, p.806).

 The second experiment conducted by Roediger and McDermott consisted of 24 15-item lists that were similar in design to the lists used in the first experiment.
 The researchers wished to determine the nature of the direct subjective experiences that subjects had when they falsely recognized words that were not presented to them – specifically whether they made a judgment of remembering the words or merely of knowing them (Roediger and McDermott, 1995, p.806-807).
 This difference was derived from Tulving’s procedure that distinguished between the experiences of ‘remembering’ and ‘knowing.’
 In the Roediger and McDermott study, a ‘remembering’ judgment referred to the cases where the subject was able to recount and relive the experience of seeing the lure on the list.
-On the other hand, ‘knowing’ took place when the participants believed that the lure was on the list but were unable to relive that experience (Roediger and McDermott, 1995, p.807).
+On the other hand, ‘knowing’ took place when the participants believed that the lure was on the list but were unable to relive the experience of seeing it previously (Roediger and McDermott, 1995, p.807).
 The results of this second experiment was that the participants recalled the critical lure for 55% of the lists, a rate that the researchers noted as being even greater than the one obtained in the first experiment and the researchers hypothesized that this could have occurred due to the increased number of words in each list (Roediger and McDermott, 1995, p.808).
-Moreover, the researchers found that the subjects believed that they truly experienced the lures as being on the original lists, seeing as they claimed that they remembered seeing them.
+Moreover, the researchers found that the subjects believed that they truly experienced the lures as being on the original lists, seeing as they claimed that they actively remembered seeing them.

 Given the results of these two experiments, the researchers concluded that list learning paradigms could be used to study the false memory phenomenon.
 In addition, Roediger and McDermott (1995) stated that the strength of the individual’s belief that something took place and that individual’s perceived salience of that event was insufficient to reliably conclude that the event genuinely took place (Roediger and McDermott, 1995, p.812).
-The fact that false memories took place frequently in their experiments led the researchers to conclude that the phenomenon of false memory was genuine.
+In short, the fact that false memories took place frequently in their experiments led the researchers to conclude that the phenomenon of false memory was genuine.

-Another significant study on the effect of false memory in the context of cued recall of categorized lists was performed by Smith, Ward, Tindell, Sifonis, & Wilkenfeld (2000) which built upon the discoveries made by Roediger and McDermott.
+Another significant study on the effect of false memory in the context of cued recall of categorized lists was performed by Smith, Ward, Tindell, Sifonis, and Wilkenfeld (2000) which built upon the discoveries made by Roediger and McDermott.
 This study hypothesized that category knowledge could be used to guide episodic recall and reconstruction, and that it could be shown to have a guiding effect on the reconstruction of memories due to the embedded cues that could aid the retrieval process (Smith, Ward, Tindell, Sifonis, & Wilkenfeld, 2000, p.
 386).
 The researchers also predicted that the likelihood that false memories would take place would depend on the output dominance and typicality of the omitted word.
-Output dominance was defined as the frequency with which a given item was listed during simulated recall procedures, or in other words how often a word would appear when subjects were instructed to guess the composition of a list that they have not seen (Smith et al., 2000, p.
+Output dominance was defined as the frequency with which a given item was listed during simulated recall procedures, or in other words, how often a word would appear when subjects were instructed to guess the composition of a list that they had not seen (Smith et al., 2000, p.
 387).
 The typicality of a word was defined as how similar a given word was to the general category.
-In essence, the experiments performed by Smith et al. (2000) were set up to demonstrate that memory retrieval was in general a constructive process and that the characteristics of the individual omitted list items determined how easily these said items could intrude during the recollection of that list.
+In essence, the experiments performed by Smith et al. (2000) were set up to demonstrate that memory retrieval was, generally speaking, a constructive process and that the characteristics of the individual omitted list items determined how easily these said items could intrude during the recollection of that list.
 In short, the researchers were interested in learning how category knowledge would affect the creation of false memories, and how the typicality and output dominance of the omitted words would affect their rate of intrusion (Smith et al., 2000, p.
 387).
 The three experiments that were conducted by the researchers all utilized the list-learning procedure.

 All three experiments conducted by Smith et al. (2000) further demonstrated evidence for the existence of false memories in categorized list recall.
 These experiments showed that intrusions happened often, that they occurred with greater frequencies with increased delay between presentation and testing, and that priming also increased how often intrusions occurred.
 The results also showed that the output dominance of an item also could play an important role in both false and accurate recall of that item (Smith et al., 2000, p.
 395).
 The findings of these experiments were in line with the previous research conducted on this topic.

-Given the promising results of prior studies conducted on the potential of utilizing the list learning paradigm to study the false memory phenomenon, this present study set out to replicate and extend those results so as to further the analysis and understanding of the phenomenon of false memory.
+Given the promising results of prior studies conducted on the potential of utilizing the list learning paradigm to study the false memory phenomenon, the present study set out to replicate and extend those results so as to further the analysis and understanding of the phenomenon of false memory.
 The first goal of this study was therefore to replicate the effects of false memory as related to the Deese-Roediger-McDermott paradigm through the use of categorized word lists.
-The second goal was to determine whether an increased number of old exemplars presented in a given category would impact the false alarm rate for new items associated with the same studied category.
-Given the fact that the associate lists that were used to generate the category lists for both the studies conducted by Smith et al. (2000) as well as Roediger and McDermott (1995) studies were shown to be potentially outdated, the exemplars selected for this study were chosen from the work of van Overschelde et al. (2004).
+The second was to determine whether an increased number of old exemplars presented in a given category would impact the false alarm rate for new items associated with the same studied category.
+Given the fact that the associate lists that were used to generate the category lists for both the studies conducted by Smith et al. (2000) and by Roediger and McDermott (1995) were shown to be potentially outdated, the exemplars selected for this study were chosen from the work of van Overschelde et al. (2004).
 The study was set up as a 2 X 2 repeated measures ANOVA design with two category sizes (4 vs. 8 studied exemplars per category) and two types of items (old items vs. new items).
 It was hypothesized that the false alarm rate would be higher for new words from the studied categories than for the new words from the unstudied categories.
 If confirmed, this would demonstrate that the current experiment’s results would be in line with the results of the experiments conducted by Roediger and McDermott (1995).
 It was also hypothesized that the false alarm rate would be greater for the exemplar categories with more members as compared to the false alarm rate for the categories with fewer exemplars.
-This was expected given the fact that there were 15 items in each list in the second experiment conducted by Roediger and McDermott (1995) as opposed to 12 items in each list in the first and the fact that the false recall rate obtained in the second experiment was greater than the false recall rate obtained in the first experiment.
+This was expected given the fact that there were 15 items in each list in the second experiment conducted by Roediger and McDermott (1995) as opposed to 12 items in each list in the first and given the fact that the false recall rate obtained in their second experiment was greater than the false recall rate obtained in their first experiment.